Thursday, April 27, 2017

 Tuesday, April 4, 2017

-Yesterday the Supreme Court issued its decision in McLean Co. v.
+Yesterday the Supreme Court issued its decision in McLane Co. v.
 EEOC, which begins:

 Title VII of the Civil Rights Act of 1964 permits the Equal Employment Opportunity Commission (EEOC) to issue a subpoena to obtain evidence from an employer that is relevant to a pending investigation.
 The statute authorizes a district court to issue an order enforcing such a subpoena.
 The question presented here is whether a court of appeals should review a district court’s decision to enforce or quash an EEOC subpoena de novo or for abuse of discretion.
 This decision should be reviewed for abuse of discretion.